horsepurve/DeepRTplus/README.md

 ```
 git clone https://github.com/horsepurve/DeepRTplus
+cd DeepRTplus
 ```
+And then follow DeepRT_install.sh to install the prerequisites.

 <h2 id="2">2 Scripts to reproduce the results</h2>

 <h3 id="2.1">2.1 RPLC datasets</h3>

-Script to analyze the HeLa dataset (modification included).
+Let's see how to apply DeepRT on HeLa dataset (modifications included).

 ```
 sh pipeline_mod.sh
 ```

 <h3 id="2.2">2.2 Other datasets</h3>

+See data/README_data.md for a summary and run corresponding pipline.

 <h2 id="3">3 Change to your own datasets</h2>